- Also Known As:

-The lungs are part of the respiratory (breathing) system and are located in the chest, inside the rib cage and above the diaphragm.
-Lungs are complex organs that consist of spongy, elastic tissue equipped with structures that infuse our blood with fresh oxygen while ridding it of carbon dioxide
+The lungs are part of the respiratory (breathing) system and are located in the chest, inside the rib cage and above the diaphragm (a muscle that assists with breathing).
+Lungs are complex organs that consist of spongy, elastic tissue equipped with structures that fill our blood with fresh oxygen while removing carbon dioxide.

-Oxygen enters the lungs when we inhale a breath.
+Air (containing oxygen) enters the lungs when we inhale a breath.
 It is distributed throughout the lungs by a system called the bronchial tree, with branches of decreasing diameter (called bronchi and bronchioles).
-The bronchial tree carries air to small sacs (alveoli) deep within the lung where oxygen from air moves from the lung into the bloodstream, and carbon dioxide, a byproduct of metabolism, moves from the blood into the lung to be exhaled.
-Intake of oxygen and delivery by the blood to tissue is necessary for all of the cells in our body to function.
-Removal of carbon dioxide is necessary to maintain the blood’s pH at an appropriate level as part of the body’s system of acid-base balance.
+The bronchial tree carries air to small sacs (alveoli) deep within the lungs, where oxygen from air moves from the lung into the bloodstream, and carbon dioxide, a byproduct of metabolism, moves from the blood into the lung to be exhaled.
+The intake of oxygen and its delivery to the body’s tissues by the blood is necessary for all the cells in our body to function.
+The removal of carbon dioxide is necessary to maintain the blood’s pH at an appropriate level, which is part of the body’s acid-base balance system.

-Since the air we breathe contains many components from the environment such as dust, pollens, bacteria, viruses, smoke, and harmful chemicals, the lungs maintain a system of defense against these potentially toxic invaders.
-The lungs’ defense system includes immune cells and the secretion of mucus to contain and remove these unwanted components from the lungs.
+Since the air we breathe contains many components from the environment, such as dust, pollens, bacteria, viruses, fungi, smoke, and harmful chemicals, the lungs maintain a system of defense against these potentially toxic invaders.
+The lungs’ defense system includes immune cells, immunoglobin A (IgA), and the production of mucus to contain and remove this unwanted foreign matter from the lungs.

-- Occupational or environmental exposure to small particles, including repeated exposure to inorganic substances such as asbestos, coal, beryllium, and silica
+- Job-related or environmental exposure to small particles, including repeated exposure to inorganic substances such as asbestos, coal, beryllium, and silica

 - Chemicals and drugs that are toxic to the lungs